An analogue of Vosper's Theorem for Extension Fields: Codes in the space of quadratic forms over finite fields

 Indeed, it follows from the Poisson summation formula that $Y_s=|\CC^\perp \cap \OO_s|$.
 Moreover, it now follows from Proposition \ref{prop eq all dual} that we have a remarkable connection between linear codes of quadratic forms endowed with the weight distance, and linear codes of symmetric bilinear forms endowed with the rank distance, namely: \begin{corollary} If $\CC$ is a linear subspace of $\QQ_n$ of dimension $(n-1)(n-2)/2$ and minimum weight $3$, then $\CC^{\perp}$ is a linear subspace of $\SSS_n$ of dimension $2n-1$ and minimum rank $n-1$. \end{corollary}

 Codes of symmetric bilinear forms for the rank distance have been studied in \cite{Sch1} and \cite{Sch2}.
 In particular, the tight upper bound of $q^{n+1}$ is proved for a linear code of minimum rank at least $n-1$, if $q$ is even and $n$ is even (\cite{Sch1}), and if $q$ is odd (\cite{Sch2}).
 Noting that $n+1<2n-1$ if and only if $n\geq 3$, we have therefore that Corollary~\ref{cor:linear} together with \cite{Sch2} proves Theorem~\ref{thm:sidon} for $q$ odd and hence Theorem~\ref{thm:main} for $q$ odd.
 For even $q$, the results of \cite{Sch1} together with Corollary~\ref{cor:linear} yield Theorem~\ref{thm:sidon} with the additional hypothesis that $\dim(A)$ is even.
-If we remark that Lemma~\ref{lem:dim(A)even} proves that under the hypothesis of Theorem~\ref{thm:main} the $2$-atom $A$ can not have odd dimension, then we obtain a proof of Theorem~\ref{thm:main} for finite fields with $q$ even.
+If we remark that Lemma~\ref{lem:dim(A)even} proves that under the hypothesis of Theorem~\ref{thm:main} the $2$-atom $A$ cannot have odd dimension, then we obtain a proof of Theorem~\ref{thm:main} for finite fields with $q$ even.

 In the next section we shall nevertheless give a self-contained proof that the system \eqref{eq all dual} has no solutions over the real numbers.
-This will give us a complete proof of Theorem~\ref{thm:sidon} which is of independent interest besides being a stepping stone towards Theorem~\ref{thm:main}.\footnote{Additionally, this will enable us to derive a proof of Theorem~\ref{thm:main} that avoids relying on the preprint \cite{Sch2} which at the time of writing is as yet unpublished.}
+This will give us a complete proof of Theorem~\ref{thm:sidon} which is of independent interest besides being a stepping stone towards Theorem~\ref{thm:main}.